List of Overlord characters: Roble Holy Kingdom

 The former Holy Queen of the Holy Kingdom and the first female monarch in the nation's history, who is skilled at using divine magic.
-She cares deeply about the well-being of her nation and people, including Demi-Humans.
+She cares deeply about the well-being of her nation and people, including Demi-Humans, and held no prejudice against Ainz Ooal Gown, viewing him as potentially benevolent.
 When Jaldabaoth attacked the Holy Kingdom, she battles him, but is taken captive and later dies while in captivity.